digbmc/pt-annotated/_essays/tempo-feature.md

 ### How To Measure Tempo in Film
 Many techniques can be employed to help change the tempo of a film: shots with lots of fast movement captured (actors running, objects moving fast, disco strobe), intense and dynamic camera movement (whiplash pans, jerky reframings, rack focusing), or quick cutting (making the length of each shot super short).
-The data in this feature uses the average shot length (ASL) to measure the tempo of PTA’s films. [^3]
+The data in this feature uses shot length to measure the tempo of PTA’s films. [^3]

 ### David Bordwell’s The Way Hollywood Tells It:
 Bordwell is a prominent film theorist whose work is often used in film analysis courses.
 In his book The Way Hollywood Sees It: Story and Style in Modern Movies, he follows the changing techniques of filmmakers over time.
 He ultimately argues that filmmakers have less creative freedom in terms of the tools they use for filmmaking due to pressure to use new dominant technologies.